bramleyccslab/scm-repo/content/projects/objects/index.md

 slides: ""
 ---

-Light hits our eyes  and somehow we perceive 3 dimensional ``objects.''
+Light hits our eyes  and somehow we perceive 3 dimensional 'objects'.
 What is an object?
 In representational systems like programming languages, objects are core structure.
 Is the same true for our cognitive system?
 Are objects learned or innate?

 ## Primary Readings